Draft a mixed opening cast sheet for RPG prep, fiction outlines, and jam-world sketches before the project needs specialist rules.

 Visual Cue

-Use this generator when you need broad, adaptable naming.
+Use this page when you need a broad, adaptable first pass.

 Worldbuilding Utility

-Designed for fast iteration: generate 10 names per batch, keep results in history, and copy or favorite the ones that fit your story.
+Designed for early iteration: roll 10 candidates, keep the archive visible, and copy or favorite the pieces that fit your outline.

 Fast Batches

-Generate 10 names at a time and keep history scrollable for quick comparison.
+Roll 10 candidates at a time and keep the history scrollable for quick comparison.

 Simple + Advanced

-Top options stay visible; deeper controls live in Advanced to keep the generator compact.
+Top options stay visible; deeper controls live in Advanced so the drafting bench stays compact.

 Copy & Favorite